PHS 7.3 phono pre-amplifier

 The alternative curves:

 The alternative Columbia, Decca and AES curves are easily selected from the lever on the front panel.
 The processing takes advantage of the JMF Audio passive components that are part of the RIAA circuit, without affecting it, thus guarantying the highest quality.
 The JMF Audio implementation of the alternative curves is named ALP-EM for Enhanced Matrix and is controlled by a dedicated custom programmed logic circuit.
 This unique implementation has also been registered for intellectual property.
+The alternative curves respect the three original parameters (turn-over, roll-off and bass shelf).

 For convenience, switching from one curve to another is made while retaining the same output level.